Over the past several years, longboarding has exploded in popularity.

 A rounded lip allows the wheel to break sideways into slides more easily, which is what someone interested in sliding and learning to slide is looking for.

 Rounded lips tend not to be as good as a racing wheel because the rounded edges don't promote grip through turns.

 A rounded lip wheel will work well for a person who is commuting as they don't need lots of grip.

-Wheels with sharper edges rather than a smooth round lip are traditionally designed for maximum grip and racing.
+Wheels with sharper edges rather than smooth, round lips are traditionally designed for maximum grip and racing.